 I love my Crock-Pot.
-At my house, Fall is the season of eating.
+At my house, fall is the season of eating.
 The cabin is closed, the garden is done and I put all that energy back into cooking meals in the kitchen.
-In the first week of October, I cooked 4 meals in either my Crock-Pot and my Instant Pot.
+In the first week of October, I cooked four meals in either my Crock-Pot or my Instant Pot.

 Top 5 Recipe Links for “Crocktober”